 First the

-function is called if it exists.
-The exact syntax isreceive() external payable { ... }
+receivefunction is called if it exists.
+The exact syntax isreceive() external payable { ... }Note that

-cannot have any arguments and cannot return anything.
+receivecannot have any arguments and cannot return anything.
 It can do state changes and some operations but no inputs or outputs.
-Contrast this withfallback
+Contrast this withfallbackwhich can have inputs and outputs. -

 If the

-function does not exist, again afallback
+receivefunction does not exist, again afallbackfunction is called.

 -